-- A. A 15cm wide continuous white line that provides guidance from the edge of the apron to the entry door position of the aircraft for which the aircraft stand is normally intended to serve - B. Two white parallel lines with diagonal hatching between them giving a zebra stripe appearance and runs from the edge of the apron to the entry door position of the aircraft for which the aircraft stand is normally intended to serve - C. A 1-meter wide continuous white line that provides guidance from the edge of the apron to the entry door position of the aircraft for which the aircraft stand is normally intended to serve - D. Two Yellow parallel lines spaced approximately 2 meters apart with diagonal hatching at 45 degree angles between them giving a zebra stripe appearance and runs from the edge of the apron to the entry door position of the aircraft for which the aircraft stand is normally intended to serve - 60.
-Vehicle corridors may be provided on a paved apron.
-Vehicles operators shall use these vehicle corridors when: - A. Moving about the apron or transiting more than one gate - B. Performing snow removal on the apron - C. Refuelling or servicing an aircraft - D. Escorting passengers to an aircraft - 61.
-What lighting can be used as a reference point to indicate a hold position for a gravel runway? - A. Double blue lights - B. A single blue light - C. Double amber lights - D. A single amber light - 62.
-When speaking into a microphone, you should always: - A. Keep rate of speech constant, neither too fast or too slow - B. Refer to the radio manufacturer's manual for the recommended distance from the mouth to hold the microphone - C. Speak plainly and distinctly to prevent running consecutive words together - D. All of the above - 63.
-The "press to talk" (PTT) switch on a microphone should be: - A. Clicked on and off between words or phrases while you think about what you want to say - B. Left open after you complete your transmission to show you are waiting for a reply - C. Depressed before beginning to speak and kept depressed for the full transmission - D. Clicked on and off rapidly to get the attention of the Air Traffic Service Unit
+- 46. The colour of mandatory signage that shall be obeyed is: - A. White background with red characters - B. Green background with black characters - C. Green background with white characters - D. Red background with white characters - 47.
+Manoeuvring surfaces at an Airport that are designated by a letter are? - A. Aprons - B. Runways - C. Service roads - D. Taxiways - 48.
+What lighting can be used as a reference point to indicate a hold position for a gravel runway? - A. Double blue lights - B. A single blue light - C. Double amber lights - D. A single amber light - 49.
+When speaking into a microphone, you should always: - A. Keep rate of speech constant, neither too fast or too slow - B. Refer to the radio manufacturer's manual for the recommended distance from the mouth to hold the microphone - C. Speak plainly and distinctly to prevent running consecutive words together - D. All of the above - 50.
+The "press to talk" (PTT) switch on a microphone should be: - A. Clicked on and off between words or phrases while you think about what you want to say - B. Left open after you complete your transmission to show you are waiting for a reply - C. Depressed before beginning to speak and kept depressed for the full transmission - D. Clicked on and off rapidly to get the attention of the Air Traffic Service Unit - 51.
+When phonetics are required for clarity in radiotelephone communications, what alphabet must be used? - A. The Standard English (French) Alphabet - B. The ICAO Phonetic Alphabet - C. The Radio Technician's Alphabet - D. Industry Canada Vehicle Communication Alphabet - 52.
+A radio "blind spot" is: - A. Any place on the airport where an obstruction prevents a radio signal from being sent or received - B. Any place where the vehicle operator cannot see the CARS - C. Any place on the airport where the CARS cannot see the vehicle - D. A location off airport that is too far away for the CARS transmission to be received by the vehicle